Separating the memory of reionization from cosmology in the Ly$\alpha$ forest power spectrum at the post-reionization era: template Specialized for the memory of reionization in the 1D flux power spectrum

 Concerning the fact that the original template neglects the role of cosmology, we design a proxy that allows for the dependence of the analytic template on the cosmological parameters $A_1$ and $n_1$.
 The specialized template also partially takes such dependence of template parameters into account by assigning informative priors based on a range of cosmological models.
 The reionization histories from \citetalias{2020MNRAS.499.1640M}, together with these models, inform the fashion in which the total power varies with reionization and cosmological parameters.
 While the former takes the memory of reionization into account in the same way as the 3D analysis, the latter aids in the partial involvement of cosmology in the \lya forest 1D power spectrum.
 Table~\ref{tab:cosmo_model} lists all five models that we apply to the Fisher analysis.
 Each cosmological model corresponds to a combination of different values of the two cosmological parameters, yielding one fiducial and four other cosmological models.
 The parameter range for the Yukawa-like 1D template is given in Table~\ref{tab:temp_params_1d} at the lowest and highest redshift bins of the 1D survey.

-The Fisher forecast for the 1D template is performed on the same basis as that described in \S\ref{sec:forecast} but here for an ideal eBOSS-like survey (see Section 3 of \citetalias{2021MNRAS.508.1262M} for a detailed description).
+The Fisher forecast for the 1D template is performed on the same basis as that described in \S\ref{sec:forecast} but here for an ideal eBOSS-like survey (see Section 3 of \citetalias{2021MNRAS.508.1262M} for a detailed description), i.e. we use Eq.~(\ref{eq:fisher}) with no $k$-cutoff, the parameter vector is now $p_i = \{\bar{F}, A_1, n_1, A_{\rm re}, \alpha_{\rm re}, \beta_{\rm re} \}$, $\sigma_{z_i, k_j}$ is the eBOSS uncertainty for the corresponding bin (here taken from \citealt{2019JCAP...07..017C}), and the flux power, which includes the memory of reionization, is given by Eq.~(\ref{eq:p1d}).

 Besides, the forecast is performed for the redshift bins 3.0 $\leq$ $z$ $\leq$ 4.0 due to the more evident memory of \ion{H}{I} reionization.
 This redshift range can also shield the HEMD phase of the temperature-density relation \citep{2018MNRAS.474.2173H} from the summit of \ion{He}{II} reionization when the thermal state of the IGM has not yet been fully impacted.
 For each non-fiducial model in Table~\ref{tab:cosmo_model}, we compute a reduced Fisher matrix that encodes the uncertainty information for the transmitted flux and the three template parameters.
 The informative prior is combined via

 Within the same type of cosmology, the propagation of uncertainty is the summation of fractional uncertainty

 where $p^{(i)}$ refers to the template parameters $A_{\rm re}$, $\alpha_{\rm re}$ and $\beta_{\rm re}$, and $j = \{\sigma_8\,, n_{s}\}$.
 Eq.~(\ref{eq:cosmo_sigma}) includes a normalization scheme that the error from each model is scaled by a factor of $(p^{(i)}_{\mathrm{fid}}/p^{(i)}_j)^2$.
 Intuitively, a direct consequence of allowing for more possibilities is a reduction in precision.
 This implication is revealed physically from Eq.~(\ref{eq:cosmo_prior}) and Eq.~(\ref{eq:cosmo_sigma}) that the limiting case of reckoning with more cosmological models is to yield a larger prior and hence a smaller Fisher matrix element for a given template parameter, and thus a larger error.